 Tosa Pool at Hoyt Park (1800 N. Swan Blvd., Wauwatosa)

-Opening Memorial Day Weekend!
+OpenMay 27 – June 9!
 Even my two year old can take on the slides at this wonderful family park.
+Slides and different depths for big and little kids make this a fun family pool.
 Milwaukee Mom tip: make a day out of it and enjoy a picnic lunch at THE LANDING for even more fun!

 David F. Schulz Aquatic Center in Lincoln Park (1301 W. Hampton Ave., Milwaukee)

-Reservations required.
 Waterslides, Lazy River, spray jets and so much more!
-Check the page to see when it will open.

 Wiberg Aquatic Center at Wirth Park (2585 North Pilgrim Road, Brookfield)

-Opening for the season June 4th, Wiberg Aquatic Center features all kinds of water fun – flume slide, drop slide, zero depth pool, geysers, playground and even a sand play area!
+Open for the season June 3rd – August 20, Wiberg Aquatic Center features all kinds of water fun – flume slide, drop slide, zero depth pool, geysers, playground and even a sand play area!